almossawi/badarguments/extras/content/posts/main/index.md

 “Now, we can't entirely be sure about the **accuracy** of the data about active cases **coming to us from** that country; they may well be underestimates, in fact, I'm sure they are.”

 No evidence is offered for why it's more probable than not that the data coming from that country is inaccurate.

+In a tweet from the New York Times, we find the line

+"Amateur investors, **perhaps propelled by a mix of greed and boredom**, are looking to teach Wall Street a lesson."

+No evidence is offered here either to corroborate the insinuation.

 We find that line of reasoning elsewhere too.